From pinned billiard balls to partial differential equations: Evolution of pinned billiard balls model parameters

 \subsection{Partial difference equations}

-Proving the hydrodynamic limit theorem for the pinned balls model is the ultimate goal of the current project.
+Proving the hydrodynamic limit theorem for the pinned balls model is a major technical challenge.
 In this paper, we limit ourselves to a very modest step.
 We will derive formulas for the one-step evolution of parameters $\mu$ and $\sigma$ under the assumption that \eqref{a28.1} holds.

 We will use the following notation.
 For functions $\wt \mu: (0,1)\times[0,\infty) \to \R$ and $\wt \sigma: (0,1) \times [0,\infty)\to (0,\infty)$ we let for $t\geq 0$ and $1\leq x \leq n$,

 \begin{theorem} Suppose functions $\wt \mu: (0,1)\times[0,\infty) \to \R$ and $\wt \sigma: (0,1) \times [0,\infty)\to (0,\infty)$ are $C^3_b$ (with bounded third derivative).
 Assume that $v(x,t)$ satisfies \eqref{a28.1} at a fixed time $t\geq 0$ and for $1\leq x \leq n$.
 Then for $2\leq x \leq n-1$,